ljmartin/generalized_tempering/README.md

 # generalized_tempering
 Generalized serial simulated tempering

-Enhanced sampling for a flexible range of non-specific collective variables / reaction coordinates / configurational parameters.
+Enhanced sampling for a flexible range of specific or non-specific collective variables / reaction coordinates / configurational parameters.

 # na_cl_pmf
 In this dir, find two calculations of the PMF vs. separation distance for a sodium and chloride ion pair in explicit solvent.